 Here are some key factors to consider:

-• Does your pet need 24-hour care?
+✅ Does your pet need 24-hour care?

-• Are there any special, time-sensitive care needs?
+✅ Are there any time-sensitive care needs?

 Make a Contingency Plan

-• What if there’s a medical emergency with your pet?
+- What if there’s a medical emergency with your pet?

-Make sure your sitter has access to your vet’s contact information and instructions for handling emergencies.
-Consider setting aside a budget for potential medical expenses.
+Ensure your sitter can access your vet’s contact information and emergency instructions.
+Consider setting aside a budget for potential medical expenses. - Do you have a backup sitter in case of illness or an emergency?

-It’s helpful to identify an alternate sitter or arrange with a pet-sitting service that can step in if your primary sitter becomes unavailable.
+It’s helpful to identify an alternate sitter or arrange with a pet-sitting service that can step in if your primary sitter becomes unavailable. - Do you anticipate any additional time or unexpected costs?

-Plan for the possibility of the assignment running longer than expected, and agree in advance on how additional time or costs will be handled.
+Plan for the possibility of the assignment running longer than expected, and agree in advance on how additional time or costs will be handled. - Will bad weather affect the service?

 If you live in an area prone to severe weather, discuss how this might impact the sitter’s ability to provide care, especially for outdoor pets or time-sensitive activities.